About Costa Rica

 Malaria and Dengue Fever exist in Costa Rica, although cases of tourists becoming infected with these and other tropical diseases are rarely seen.
 ColorTexturePhotoTours does not take clients to areas with high-infestation of tropical diseases but it's best to consult with your doctor when making decisions about whether or not to receive vaccinations or take medication.
 Also, sometimes a change in diet can cause an upset stomach or diarrhea.
 If the problem persists for more than 24 hours, over-the-counter medications like Imodium-D or Pepto-Bismol usually control the problem.
 If diarrhea is accompanied by fever or severe nausea, it's best to see a doctor.

-If your luggage does not arrive in Costa Rica on your flight, you will have to fill out a claim form with the airline, and transportation of your luggage to the location where you will be must be arranged directly between you and the airline.
+Missing Luggage If your luggage does not arrive in Costa Rica on your flight, you will have to fill out a claim form with the airline, and transportation of your luggage to the location where you will be, must be arranged directly between you and the airline.
 If the airline agrees to pay ColorTexturePhotoTours to retrieve your luggage, we will be happy to so do, but you will first have to sign a statement authorizing ColorTexturePhotoTours to retrieve your luggage when it arrives in Costa Rica.
 It is also necessary for ColorTexturePhotoTours to have a copy of your passport in order to retrieve missing luggage.

 Passports

-Many hotels have safes in their rooms and we suggest that you use them.
-We also suggest that you bring a photocopy of your passport to help reduce the risk of losing or misplacing your original.
 If your passport is lost or stolen, you will have to contact local police and go to the US Embassy in San Jose to have a new passport issued.
 Information for the US Embassy is listed below.

 Phone Calls

 You can call anywhere in the world from all public or private phones in Costa Rica.
 800 numbers will be charged as long-distance calls from Costa Rica.
 We suggest clients use the smart phone app WhatsApp for texting and calling.
 WhatsApp is free anywhere in the world when used on a Wi-Fi network.
-For more information click here.
+For more information click

 Safety & Theft